Influencer marketing statistics to know in 2025

 • 89% of creators are prioritising spending time on TikTok over any other channel

-Now you’re equipped with a bunch of influencer marketing stats, what does this mean for your campaigns this year?
+Now you’re equipped with a bunch of influencer marketing statistics and strategies, what does this mean for your campaigns this year?
 Here are some key themes to consider:

-• Pick the right tools for your campaigns: You can’t do everything in spreadsheets and shared drives, so make sure you pick tools that’ll help achieve your campaign goals.
+Pick the right tools for your campaigns: You can’t do everything in spreadsheets and shared drives, so make sure you pick tools that’ll help achieve your campaign goals.
 For instance, Dash (that’s us) is a really handy tool for ecommerce brands who need to manage and share their visual content.
-Influencers can upload their content to Dash without the need for endless email chains and large file transfers.
+Influencers can upload their content to Dash using our guest upload feature.
+This cuts down on endless email chains and large file transfers.
 You can also set expiry dates and usage rights so your teams know what content they can repurpose for future campaigns.

 🤓Take a read of our post to discover more influencer marketing tools.

-• Repurpose your influencer content: If your influencer’s give you permission to, you can repurpose their content across different platforms.
-You could use them in ads, on your website - anywhere that feels appropriate.
+Repurpose your influencer content: If your influencers give you permission to, you can repurpose their content across different platforms.
+You could use them in ads, on your product pages - anywhere that feels appropriate.
 This is a great money-saver and will save you time planning new content in a hurry.

 Organising your influencer content